 See The Future Through The Lens Of Today

 One of the first things you can do is pay attention to how you speak about the future.
 Try to paint a clear vision for the future based on the realities of today.
-You should never try to give certainty, however.
+However, you should never try to give certainty.
 There is no telling how things will progress and what decisions will have to be made.

 Rather than giving certainties, you can at least try to give clarity of a vision for how things will change and how you plan to adapt to the new realities as you know them today.
 This is good advice, whether you’re speaking to a department, team, organization, or even your family.
 Remember that while the vision may change again, you can provide clarity about today – it’s all we have right now.